 International and U.S. Students

-International students should go to our International Student Pre-application Letter and Pre-Application Form before applying.
-The information you provide with the web-based form will enable us to provide a free evaluation of your qualifications.
+International students should go to our International Student Pre-application Letter before applying.
 International students must also take the Test of English as a Foreign Language (TOEFL).

 Students from the United States and International can apply directly online.